San Bernardino Water Quality at a Glance

 Maximize Conservation Rebates

-Take advantage of San Bernardino’s water conservation rebate programs for water efficiency upgrades.
-Contact the utility for current rebate offerings on high-efficiency appliances, fixtures, and landscaping improvements.
+Take advantage of SBMWD’s water conservation rebate programmes for water efficiency upgrades.
+Contact the utility for current rebate offerings on high-efficiency appliances, fixtures, and landscaping improvements that qualify under the state’s water budget requirements.

 Consider Home Filtration